Skip to Content

 Cycle period~111,772 years

-CausePERIHELION-OF-EARTH orbiting the Sun
+CauseEarth’s perihelion point orbiting the Sun

 Orbital inclination oscillation over the inclination precession cycle

-Why the Same Amplitude (~0.63603°)?
+Why the Same Amplitude?

-The 41,915-Year Obliquity Cycle
+The ~41,915-Year Obliquity Cycle

 Obliquity cycles showing average obliquity cycle period